Salafi jihadist insurgency in the Gaza Strip: 2025

 In June 2025, Israel revealed it had been supporting the Popular Forces, and in response both Hamas and elements of the Israeli opposition claimed the group was linked to IS.
+This allegation has been heavily contested.

 Israeli opposition legislator Avigdor Lieberman alleged the Popular Forces were "a group of criminals and offenders who identify with ISIS", and an unnamed Israeli security official told Yedioth Ahronoth that the group has "close ties" to IS affiliates in Egypt.
 Israeli opposition leader Yair Lapid also referred to the Popular Forces as "affiliated" with IS.
 On the other side, Hamas Political Bureau member and spokesman Basem Naim told Newsweek that the Popular Forces is a group of "agents, drug dealers, thieves, and extremists linked to ISIS".

-On 12 June, Middle East Eye reported that "key figures" in the Popular Forces have links to IS; one commander, Ghassan al-Dahini, was formerly an official in Jaysh al-Islam (which had declared allegiance to IS in 2015), and another commander, Issam al-Nabahin, was a member of Wilayah Sinai in the mid-2010s.
-Nabahin had been captured by Hamas forces on 9 June.
+On 12 June, Middle East Eye reported that "key figures" in the Popular Forces have links to IS; one commander, Ghassan Duhine, was formerly an official in Jaysh al-Islam (which had declared allegiance to IS in 2015), and another commander, Issam Nabahin, was a member of Wilayah Sinai in the mid-2010s.
+Nabahin had been captured by Hamas forces on 9 June, but escaped and returned to Popular Forces-controlled territory in eastern Rafah. +972 Magazine also reported that Abu Anas Zeidan, a prominent lieutenant of the Popular Army – Northern Forces, is a former IS member.

+Aymenn Jawad Al-Tamimi, writing for Middle East Forum, disputed the allegations that the Popular Forces is linked to IS.
+He argues that the group's use of the Palestinian flag in their logo and uniforms would be unacceptable to the anti-nationalist IS, even as a disguise, and that collaboration with Israel would constitute apostasy from Islam from an IS perspective.
+While al-Tamini concedes that some members of the group may have a Salafi background, he states this is far removed from the notion of an IS-Israeli collaboration against Hamas.
+Abu Shabab himself has denied ties to IS.

 On 29 August, the IDF stated that an airstrike conducted several days earlier had targeted and killed Muhammad Abd al-Aziz Abu Zubaida in Bureij.
 According to the IDF report, Abu Zubaida was the head of the "Palestine District", a purported IS network covering Gaza, the West Bank, and the Sinai.
 The report also said his operatives had been involved in fighting Israeli troops during the Gaza war.
 Major General Mohamed Abdel Wahid, former deputy head of Egypt's General Intelligence Service, alleged in response that there is no IS presence in the Gaza Strip besides lone wolves, and that the Israeli claims are propaganda aiming to link Hamas to IS.

+2026

+On 2 August, the IDF confirms that they have killed Alaa Imad Khamis Tarams, a Jaysh al-Islam militant in Gaza City.